 - It cannot ping the isolation address

 Now, if you have not set any advanced settings then the default gateway of the management network will be the isolation address.
-Just imagine your vSAN Network to be isolated on a given host, but for whatever reason the Management Network is not.
+Just imagine your vSAN Network to be isolated on a given host, but for whatever reason, the Management Network is not.
 In that scenario isolation is not declared, the host can still ping the isolation address using the management network vmkernel interface.
 HOWEVER… vSphere HA will restart the VMs.
 The VMs have lost access to disk, as such the lock on the VMDK is lost.
 HA notices the hosts are gone, which must mean that the VMs are dead as the locks are lost, lets restart them.

 That is when you could be in the situation where the VMs are running on the isolated hosts and also somewhere else in the cluster.
 Both with the same mac address and the same name / IP address.
 Not a good situation.
 Now, if you would have had datastore heartbeats enabled then this would be prevented.
-As the isolated host would inform the master it is isolated, but it would also inform the master about the state of the VMs, which would be powered-on.
-The master would then decide not to restart the VMs.
+As the isolated host would inform the primary it is isolated, but it would also inform the primary about the state of the VMs, which would be powered-on.
+The primary would then decide not to restart the VMs.
 However, the VMs which are running on the isolated host are more or less useless as they cannot write to disk anymore.

-Let’s describe what we tested and what the outcome was in a way that is a bit easier to consume, a table:
+Let’s describe what we tested and what the outcome was in a way that is a bit easier to consume a table:

 |Isolation Address||Datastore Heartbeats||Observed behavior|

 |IP on vSAN Network||Not configured||Isolated host cannot ping the isolation address, isolation declared, VMs killed and VMs restarted|

 |Management Network||Not configured||Can ping the isolation address, isolation not declared, yet rest of the cluster restarts the VMs even though they are still running on the isolated hosts|